4nd2in/edu/pages/Kernel.md

 			- Like the CPU, RAM is a limited resource that the kernel must share among processes in an equitable and efficient fashion.
 		- ### Provision of a [[file system]]
 			- The kernel provides a file system on disk, allowing files to be created, retrieved, updated, deleted and so on.
+		- ### Creation and termination of processes
+			- The kernel can load a new process into memory, providing it with the resources that it needs to run.
 		- ### Access to devices
+			-
 		- ### Networking
 		- ### Provision of a system call API
 -